Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Uniformly-Damped Binomial Theorem

 \subsection{Uniformly-Damped Pascal's Rule}

 Damped binomial coefficients form the famous universal symmetric pattern, known as the Pascal's triangle.
-In the uniformly-damped case, this pattern can be defined. \begin{defn} The uniformly-damped Pascal's rule is expressed as:
+In the uniformly-damped case, this pattern can be defined. \begin{definition} The uniformly-damped Pascal's rule is expressed as: